officialjewel57/unluckycookies/README.md

 # Unluckiest-CCMod

 A new mod for cookie clicker that gives you the worst possible luck in cookie clicker.

+# Special thanks:
+- the discord community
+- @CursedSliver (discord) for helping with the obstacles that was getting this mod to work at all.

 ### <ins>INSTALLATION</ins>